Office-Hours-Queue/OHQ/docs/features_to_test.md

 - minute rules updates shows elsewhere
 - open and close goes to student, other CAs
 - answer, kick, finish , freeze events for student

+## Reliability/Robustness

+- works on mobile, firefox, safari, so on...
+- resizes reliably
+- sessions
+- connection status updates and reconnects if disconnected

 ##Security